akash140620/OIBSIP/README.md

 # OIBSIP
 Hello there👋!!

-Above are the three level 1 tasks given in my internship program.
+Above are the three level-1 tasks given in my internship program.

 --> First task is to create a landing page using html and css.